Suneel Puranik: Early life

 Suneel was born and brought up in Dharwad.
-He attended Junior Technical School, Hubli and Karnataka High School, Dharwad, obtained Diploma in Mechanical Engineering from K.H.K Institute, Dharwad and pursued professional training in film making from Adarsha Film Institute.
+He attended Junior Technical School, Hubli and Karnataka High School, Dharwad, obtained Diploma in Mechanical Engineering from K.H.K Institute, Dharwad and pursued professional training in film making from Adarsha Film Institute, headed at the time by Girish Kasaravalli.
 Suneel married Suhasini in 1991 and has two sons Sagar Puranik (born 1992), and Sameer Puranik (born 2000).

 Career

+Acting

+Suneel started his career in film industry as an actor in tele-serial.
+His first project was Venkataswami Pranaya Prasangagalu directed by M. S. Sathyu.